roadwarriorwp/rwc-employee-handbook/benefits-and-perks/qualifying-for-benefits.md

 # Qualifying for Benefits

-Employees are eligable based upon their full- or part-time employment status:
+Employees are eligible based upon their full- or part-time employment status:

 * Employees are considered full-time when working 30 hours or more during a full 5-day work week.
 * Employees are considered part-time when working less than 30 hours during a full 5-day work week.